msuL9/port-scanner/README.md

 Use ethically; test on authorized hosts like scanme.nmap.org.
 Threading speed depends on system/network; may hit OS socket limits for very large ranges.

+Contributing
+Fork the repo, create a branch, add changes, test for 100% coverage, and submit a PR.
+License
 MIT License.
 See LICENSE file for details.
 (Create LICENSE with standard MIT text if needed.)